Rajiv Gandhi National Aviation University: History

 On 11 July 2013, the Union Cabinet approved the creation of India's first aviation university on 26.35 acres of land available at the Indira Gandhi Rashtriya Uran Akademi in Uttar Pradesh, with a project outlay envisaged at ₹202 crore until 2019.
 On 6 September 2013, the Rajiv Gandhi National Aviation University Bill, 2013 was passed by the Lok Sabha.
 The bill's object and reason states that the need for the university was felt due to the "marked absence of credible institutions imparting specialised technical and managerial training in air transportation, safety, security and regulatory areas,".
 The university was planned to expand to 250 acres in the coming phases.

 The bill received the assent of the President of India in September 2013.
 Rajiv Gandhi National Aviation University (RGNAU) was set up as an autonomous central university under the administrative control of the Ministry of Civil Aviation of the Government of India.
 RGNAU signed an MoU with GMR Aviation Academy for Joint PG Diploma in Aviation/Airport Operations.
 The courses were planned to begin from 2018.
-Air Vice Marshal (retired) Nalin Tandon has been appointed as the Vice Chancellor.
+Air Vice Marshal (retired) Nalin Tandon was appointed as the Vice Chancellor.
 The government sanctioned ₹145 crore for the main work and ₹37 crore for interior furnishing of the university.